County debuts new mobile clinic designed to take health services directly to communities

 “A lot of people here need to be tested, especially in this community,” she said, something Kern County Public Health’s mobile health clinic could help with.

-Deuter had gone to the clinic Friday morning to receive her hepatitis A and B vaccines, which had been provided to her.
+Deuter had gone to the clinic on Feb.
+22 to receive her hepatitis A and B vaccines, which had been provided to her.
 She had also wanted to receive a shingles vaccine, but was told the clinic did not have it because of a nationwide shortage.

 Nevertheless, Deuter said she planned to return to the clinic the next time it was in the neighborhood.